PierreBarrat/TreeKnit.jl/docs/src/multitreeknit.md

 These MCCs show that no recombination has occurred between leaves `B` and `C` in `tree a` and `tree b` and no recombination has occurred between these leaves in `tree_a` and `tree_c`.
 Thus, for transitivity to hold recombination cannot have occurred between `B` and `C` in `tree b` and `tree c`.
 But this is not the case.
 Such inconsistencies make it impossible to visualize an ARG.

-To avoid inconsistent MCCs we use two approaches in `MultiTreeKnit`:
-- we give previously inferred MCCs as a constraint to the simulated annealing.
+To decrease the number of inconsistencies in `MultiTreeKnit` we give previously inferred MCCs as a constraint to the simulated annealing.
 For example, assume that in `tree a` and `tree b` as well as in `tree a` and `tree c` the leaves `B` and `C` were both found to be in an MCC together and no recombination event to have occurred between them.
 The branches between leaves `B` and `C` are marked as shared in trees `tree b` and `tree c` and their removal is assigned a higher cost (`oa.constraint_cost `$= 2*\gamma$) than removing a node that is not on a shared branch.
 In this manner we push the simulated annealing to find MCCs between `tree b` and `tree c` that are consistent with the other MCCs, however we still enable it to split such branches if it leads to a more optimal energy cost if, for example, the previously inferred MCCs were inaccurate.
-- by default we run two rounds of `MultiTreeKnit`.
+By default we run two rounds of `MultiTreeKnit`.
 In the first round the initial tree pairs have no constraints but in the second round they also have constraints from other tree pairs, enabling optimal information transfer.
+In the final round we additionally do not resolve polytomies any further, as we assume by now each tree has been resolved as much as possible using every other tree.
+This prevents topological incompatibilities and ensures that all inferred MCCs are compatible with the output resolved trees.

-However, even using these approaches MCCs may still inconsistent as simulated annealing is a stochastic process.
+However, even using these approaches MCCs may still be inconsistent as simulated annealing is a stochastic process.
 Inconsistent MCCs cannot be viewed together in a ARG.
-Therefore, if an ARG of all trees is desired the `--force-consist` flag can be used to make all MCCs consistent with each other, this is done by splitting MCCs in a way that is compatible with tree topology and fixes transitivity.
-In the case of the inconsistent MCCs above this would be accomplished by splitting the MCC between `tree a` and `tree c` from `[["A", "B", "C"]]` into `[["A"], ["B", "C"]]`.
+Currently, we are not able to fully fix such incompatibilities.

 ## Parallel MultiTreeKnit